otago-polytechnic-bit-courses/mobile-dev-course-materials/lecture-notes/08-camera-audio-and-video.md

 3. Download five different sounds from [Zapsplat](https://www.zapsplat.com/) and add them to your project.
 When the user clicks the "Play a Sound" button, a random sound should be played.

 4. Download five different videos from [Pexels](https://www.pexels.com/videos/) and add them to your project.
 When the user clicks the "Play a Video" button, a random video should be played.

+## Submission

+If you get stuck on any of the above research tasks, feel free to use **ChatGPT** permitting, you are aware of the following:

+- If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
+- Do not trust **ChatGPT's** responses blindly.
+You must still use your judgement and may need to do additional research to determine if the response is correct
+- Acknowledge that you are using **ChatGPT**.
+In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

+Create a new branch called **week-06-formative-assessment**.
+Add, commit and push your code.